http://community.businessballs.com Use the search box for several articles on shorthand and

 Shorthand Reading Christmas Carols page.
 "The

 Bible Society exists because millions lack the Bible in a language

 in a form they can use or at a price they can afford."

-whole King James Bible in audio for you to listen to online.
-The
+King James Bible in audio for you to listen to online, narrator

 first chapter of Genesis at 170wpm, which is slow for listening but